-When you decide to sell or close your company via a Members Voluntary Liquidation (MVL), you may be eligible for Entrepreneurs’ Relief.
+When you decide to sell or close your company via a Members Voluntary Liquidation (MVL), you may be eligible for Business Asset Disposal Relief (Entrepreneurs’ Relief).
 This reduces the amount of Capital Gains Tax you will legally be required to pay on the sale of your company and/or its assets, from its standard rate to a reduced 10% rate.

-As individual circumstances vary, the following information is provided for guidance, and we strongly recommend taking advice from a tax specialist, before making any decisions on Entrepreneurs’ Relief via an MVL.
+As individual circumstances vary, the following information is provided for guidance, and we strongly recommend taking advice from a tax specialist, before making any decisions on Business Asset Disposal Relief (Entrepreneurs’ Relief) via an MVL.

 Why would I apply for an MVL?

-If you are a director or shareholder planning to sell or close your company, Entrepreneurs’ Relief via an MVL can save you money on your tax bill.
+If you are a director or shareholder planning to sell or close your company, Business Asset Disposal Relief (Entrepreneurs’ Relief) via an MVL can save you money on your tax bill.
 You must be selling all or part of your investment in the company to be eligible for a 10% rate of capital gains tax.

 This reduced 10% rate is lower than the traditional capital gains rate but be aware that there is a limit on the amount you can claim which is currently capped at £1m over your lifetime.

 Our MVLs have a standard fixed fee of £1,695 + VAT + disbursements.
 However, this is only applicable if the company’s sole asset is cash in its bank account with all liabilities settled.
 For more complicated cases, there will be a higher fee.

 How do I qualify for Entrepreneurs Relief?

 As with any sort of tax break scheme of this nature, there are certain criteria you will need to fulfil to pay the reduced tax.
 These include: